bitcoin-0/btc0/political/us/democratic.md

 public infrastructure and safeguard our country against attack.

-The vast downsides of this technology vastly outweigh any potential upside and many citizens in both my profession and our constituency believe that this these problems can only be solved with strong regulation.
+The vast downsides of this technology vastly outweigh any potential upside and many citizens in both my profession and our constituency believe that these problems can only be solved with strong regulation.

-New laws and regulation are needed are needed reign in these financial products so that there are adequate investor protection and that those that are predatory frauds or environmentally destructive can be legislated away through the democratic process to protect citizens.
+New laws and regulation are needed reign in these financial products so that there are adequate investor protection and that those that are predatory frauds or environmentally destructive can be legislated away through the democratic process to protect citizens.